prof-rossetti/internet-technologies/notes/javascript/ajax.md

 >
 > ... - [Mozilla website](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started)

-Use AJAX to send and receive data between your client-side script and a server, all done without refreshing the page.
+Use AJAX to send and receive data on the client-side, without refreshing the page.

 Be careful not to assume synchronous execution of your JavaScript code.
 Assume the time between request and response is not certain.

 After fetching the data, it won't be accessible to the console or other global scope part of your program (unless you save the results to a variable previously defined in the global scope).
 For more information, refer to this guide on [global vs local scopes](https://www.w3schools.com/js/js_scope.asp).

+When we make an asynchronous request, we'll be working with objects called [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), so it will be helpful to read up about them.
+To make use of the data eventually returned in a Promise, we'll either use a `then()` strategy (preferred), or an async/await strategy (might not work on older browsers).

 ## How to Make an AJAX Request

-Use vanilla JavaScript, jQuery, or d3 to make requests.
+To make an asyncronous HTTP request, we can either use vanilla JavaScript, or third-party packages like d3, jQuery, or axios.

-> NOTE: we are going to want to use the Vanilla JavaScript fetch() method if possible, unless we're already using those other dependencies, to avoid unnecessary dependencies.
+> NOTE: let's prefer to use the Vanilla JavaScript `fetch()` method if possible, unless we're already using one of the other packages in our project, to avoid unnecessary dependencies.

 ### Vanilla JavaScript